Microwave One-way Transparency by Large Synthetic Motion of Magnetochiral Polaritons in Metamolecules

-\textit{Discussion using effective polarizability tensor analyses} -- In contrast to the coupling ratio, $T^{+} - T^{-}$ strongly depends on the metamolecule orientation.
-Comparing Fig. \ref{fig:2dplot}(b) with Fig. S2(b), $|T^{+} - T^{-}|$ by MChPs in the $y$-axis-oriented metamolecule is much larger than that in the $x$-axis-oriented metamolecule.
-In the following, we verify that one-way transparency with large $|T^{+} - T^{-}|$ of the $y$-axis-oriented metamolecule is traced back to the large synthetic motion of MChPs.
-Effective polarizability tensor analyses \cite{Mirmoosa2014,Alaee2015,Yazdi2016,Kodama2024} can be used as the metamolecule with outer diameter of 2.55 mm is small enough compared to the microwave wavelength.
-The effective polarizability tensor is extracted from the $S$ parameters.
-Microwave $S$ parameters of the MCh metamolecules in the free-space with periodic boundary conditions are numerically calculated using COMSOL.
-The Supplemental Material \cite{SM} details the numerical simulation and extraction procedures.

-Figure S3 in the Supplemental Material \cite{SM} presents calculated $T^{+}$ (red) and $T^{-}$ spectra (blue), which are converted from the numerical results of $S$ parameters for the metamolecule array in the free-space.
-The $T^{+}$ (red) and $T^{-}$ spectra (blue) for the metamolecule array in the free-space is similar to those for the metamolecule in the waveguide.
+\textit{Effective polarizability tensor analyses} -- In contrast to the coupling ratio, $T^{+} - T^{-}$ strongly depends on the metamolecule orientation.
+In the following, using effective polarizability tensor \cite{Mirmoosa2014,Alaee2015,Yazdi2016,Kodama2024}, we verify that one-way transparency with large $|T^{+} - T^{-}|$ by the $y$-axis-oriented metamolecule is traced back to massive synthetic motion of MChPs.
+Effective polarizability tensor analyses \cite{Mirmoosa2014,Alaee2015,Yazdi2016,Kodama2024} can be used as the metamolecule with outer diameter of 3.10 mm is small enough compared to the microwave wavelength, e.g., 30 mm at 10 GHz.
+We numerically calculate microwave $S$ parameters of the MCh metamolecules in the free-space with periodic boundary conditions using COMSOL.
+The calculated $S$ parameters are converted to reflection and transmission coefficients.
+The $T^{+}$ and $T^{-}$ spectra for the metamolecule array in the free-space (Fig. S2 in Supplemental Material) is similar to those for the metamolecule in the waveguide (Fig. \ref{fig:s21s12}(b)).
 At $\mu_{0} H_{\rm ext} =$ 400 mT, MChP signals are observed at 12.2 and 9.3 GHz.
 Additionally, MC-MChP signal is observed at 11.6 GHz.
-Synthetically moving MChPs with ultrastrong coupling in free-space enable us to realize synthetic gauge fields, i.e., the Lorentz force acting on the propagating microwaves \cite{Sawada05}.
-Another signal at 13.1 GHz is independent of $\mu_{0} H_{\rm ext}$ and is ill-defined so that this signal is ignored in the following discussion.
+The reflection and transmission coefficients are converted eventually to effective polarizability tensors.
+The Supplemental Material \cite{SM} details the extraction procedures.